Yes you can!

 For more details on the keycap legend durability tests we do, please see here.

-We ship from China, Hong Kong, or New Zealand to the following countries/regions:
+We ship from China, Hong Kong, or in rare cases New Zealand to the following countries/regions:

 If your country is not on the above list, please contact us at firstname.lastname@example.org.
 We may be able to help.